-Our Design Thinking Workshops provide teams with a crash course in the mindsets and practices used to gain empathy for clients, rapidly design solutions, and work in teams in new ways.
-They can be conducted as half-day or full-day sessions.
+We provide teams with a crash course in gaining empathy for clients, working in teams to solve real problems, and rapidly designing new solutions.
+Our workshops can be conducted as half-day or full-day sessions, which cover:

 About Design Thinking

-Some of the world’s leading brands, such as Apple, Google, Samsung and GE, have adopted the Design Thinking approach.
-The Design Thinking methodology is also being taught at leading universities, including Stanford, Harvard and MIT.
+Some of the world’s leading brands, such as Apple, Google, Samsung and GE, have adopted Design Thinking.
+The methodology is also being taught at leading universities, including Stanford, Harvard and MIT.
 It can be used in any industry to gain a better understanding of the challenges faced by your end-users (clients, internal staff, business stakeholders) and to design practical solutions to those challenges without wasting time and resources.

 Legal Design Thinking